 Ron Elber earned his Ph.D in theoretical chemistry from Hebrew University.
-He is professor of chemistry and biochemistry, director of the ICES Center for Computational Life Sciences and Biology, and holds the W. A. “Tex” Moncrief, Jr. Chair in Computational Life Sciences and Biology.
+He is professor of chemistry and biochemistry, director of the Center for Computational Life Sciences and Biology at the Oden Institute for Computational Engineering & Sciences, and holds the W. A. “Tex” Moncrief, Jr. Chair in Computational Life Sciences and Biology.

 His research focuses on modeling proteins with biophysics and bioinformatics.
 In biophysics, his interests are in developing algorithms to extend time scales of simulations.
 Critical time scales in molecular biophysics cover 15 orders of magnitude, from femtoseconds (light absorption and initiation of vision) to hours (slow permeation processes through membranes).
 He has developed an algorithm (Milestoning) that extracts information from short-time dynamics and constructs a model for long-time processes.
 Elber’s theories and algorithms are implemented in the software package MOIL.